 Atria’s Group Control function handles internal audits in collaboration with an external service provider.
-An audit plan is drawn up annually for internal audit and approved by the Board of Directors.
-The priority areas of the audit plan are affected by risk management, issues identified as part of the Group’s internal reporting, goals related to improving the quality and efficiency of the operations, and current issues in the company’s business environment.
+The Board of Directors approves the annual plan for internal audit.
+The preparation of the audit plan is guided by risk management, issues identified as part of the Group’s internal reporting, goals related to improving the quality and efficiency of operations, and current issues in the company’s business environment.
 Where necessary, internal audit also conducts separate studies commissioned by the Board of Directors or the Group’s management.

-Internal audit ensures and evaluates the functioning of the company’s internal control system, the relevance and efficiency of the activities, and compliance with guidelines.
-It also aims to promote the quality of the operations and process, ensure the achievement of Atria’s targets, support the development of risk management practices, and highlight best practices and opportunities in various functions.
+Internal audit ensures and evaluates the functioning of the company’s internal control system, the relevance and efficiency of activities, and compliance with guidelines.
+It also aims to promote the quality of the operations and process, ensure the achievement of Atria’s targets and the functioning of risk management, and highlight best practices of various functions and opportunities for developing them.

 Internal audit assesses the following areas: